-- 1. Remove the cap screws, and washers attaching the suction manifold to the power frame.
+1. Remove the cap screws attaching the suction manifold to the power frame.
 Remove the suction manifold to expose the o-rings and compression seals in the barrels.
-Remove the o-rings and the seals. - 2.
-Use a brass hammer to tap out the barrels.
+Remove the o-rings and the seals.

+2. Use a brass hammer to tap out the barrels.
 If removal by tapping is not possible, a hand operated hydraulic jack is recommended.

-If using a hydraulic jack, reinforce the face of the power frame with a 6" x 14" x 1/2" steel plate.
+NOTICE If using a hydraulic jack, reinforce the face of the power frame with a 6" x 14" x 1/2" steel plate.

 - 3. Remove any nicks or burrs from all mating surfaces on the power frame and the barrels. - 4.
-Insert the barrels into the power frame, aligning the cooling holes as shown below.
+Insert the barrels into the power frame, aligning the cooling water ports as shown below.
+The barrel should be positioned in the power frame with the cooling water port aligned with the relief in the power frame to permit the attachment of the cooling lines.